-First, set the Maintenance Mode (MM) and AIO bits.
-This forces entry into the maintenance kernel.
+First, setting the Maintenance Mode (MM) and AIO bits forces entry into the maintenance kernel.
 The kernel initializes the CSR and poll mask and sets RIO; then clear RIO.
 The kernel expects the Input Address Low Register to contain a maintenance test number or function code for execution.
-Data may be expected or may be returned (see register layout).